John and Lorena Bobbitt: Attack

 After this, Lorena left the apartment with the severed appendage and drove away in her car.
-After a length of time driving and struggling to steer with one hand, she threw the penis out a window into a roadside field.
-She eventually stopped and called 9-1-1, telling them what had happened and where the penis could be found.
+After a length of time driving and struggling to steer with one hand due to holding the penis, she threw the penis out a window into a roadside field on Maplewood Drive.
+She eventually stopped and called 9-1-1, telling them what she had done and where the penis could be found.

 John's penis was found after an exhaustive search, and after being washed with antiseptic and packed in saline ice, it was reattached in the hospital where he was treated.
 The operation took nine and a half hours.
 John went on to star in two pornographic films in the 1990s, and stated in 2018 that his penis is "back to normal".
-John also went on to accumulate a record of serious abuse allegations and some criminal convictions.